mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/TemplateApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="getdeaulttemplatemapping"></a>
+<a id="getdefaulttemplatemapping"></a>
-# **GetDeaultTemplateMapping**
+# **GetDefaultTemplateMapping**
-> IdeaStatiCaApiConnectionModelTemplateConversionsIdeaStatiCaApi GetDeaultTemplateMapping (Guid projectId, int connectionId, IdeaStatiCaApiConnectionModelConTemplateMappingGetParamIdeaStatiCaApi? ideaStatiCaApiConnectionModelConTemplateMappingGetParamIdeaStatiCaApi = null)
+> IdeaStatiCaApiConnectionModelTemplateConversionsIdeaStatiCaApi GetDefaultTemplateMapping (Guid projectId, int connectionId, IdeaStatiCaApiConnectionModelConTemplateMappingGetParamIdeaStatiCaApi? ideaStatiCaApiConnectionModelConTemplateMappingGetParamIdeaStatiCaApi = null)

 Get the default mappings for the application of the connection template passed in templateToApply  on connectionId in the project projectId